asascience-open/nextgen-dmac/docs/ingest/events.md

 The concept of using an event-driven data delivery system is not new.
 NOAA currently uses [Unidata's LDM service](https://www.unidata.ucar.edu/software/ldm/ldm-current/factsheet.html) to share data across the world using a stream of data events.
 The difference in this design, aside from the benefits of using a modern tech stack, is that the data itself doesn't need to be physically distributed because the data is centrally located on the cloud platform.

+## Amazon Simple Notification Service (SNS)

+We have prototyped messaging using SNS because we are able to receive messages directly from the NOAA data providers with minimal engineering effort.
+The messages are ephemeral so we use the Simple Queue Service (SQS) to capture those messages and then process through them in the queue.

 ## RabbitMq

 There are many modern messaging frameworks to choose from today.
 Every cloud platform provides their own brand of messaging (Amazon Simple Queue Service (SQS), Google Pub/Sub, and Azure Service Bus) and there are numerous open-source platforms as well.
 We are currently selecting RabbitMq as the messaging broker for prototyping because it is relatively simple to configure, open source, and cloud platform independent.